Flaviusns/reto_dApp/README.md

 ![](https://i.imgur.com/ECitB7u.jpg)

-## How it works

-### Smart Contracts
+## Smart Contracts

 Charitaffle uses two contract models.
 A contract that is created for each raffle and an administrator contract for all raffle contracts management.

-#### Raffle Manager Smart Contract
+### Raffle Manager Smart Contract

 This contract is in charge of creating all the raffle contracts and also of view their respective states.

-#### Raffle Smart Contract
+### Raffle Smart Contract

 These contracts are created as [Lock Contract](https://docs.near.org/develop/upgrade-and-lock#locking-a-contract).
 It means they can manage themselves once they receive the NFT that is stablished as a prize.

 This is the smart contract that is in charge of managing user participation in this own raffle, choosing a random winner, transferring the NFT to the winner or returning it to the raffle organizer in case the minimum number of participants is not met and transferring the entire amount collected in the raffle to the organizer once it finished.

+This contract requires funds to operate all these functions through transactions.
+It's for this reason that in order to provide enough funds for operation, as well as to establish a liability barrier for those who use this platform, it is required to make a payment of 10 NEAR when creating a new raffle.

 ## Initialization

 This app was initialized with [create-near-app](https://github.com/near/create-near-app)

-### Exploring The Code

-1. The smart-contract code lives in the `/contract/raffle_smart_contract` folder.
-See the README there for more info.
-In blockchain apps the smart contract is the "backend" of your app and this one was made in Rust.
-2. The frontend code lives in the `/raffle-frontend` folder. `/raffle-frontend/pages/index.js` is your entrypoint to learn how the frontend connects to the NEAR blockchain.

 ### Quick start